jonathan-beebe/somethingkindawierd.github.com/about-jon-beebe.markdown

 About Jon Beebe
 ===============

 This site is my digital résumé & portfolio; you can learn what I do for a living, what I'm about, what keeps me ticking.

-What follows below is my best attempt at summarizing it all.
+The following is my best attempt at summarizing it all.

 Vision Statement
 ==============